awsdocs/amazon-fsx-windows-user-guide/doc_source/shared-mad.md

-# Using Amazon FSx with AWS Managed Microsoft AD in a Different VPC or Account<a name="shared-mad"></a>
+# Using Amazon FSx with AWS Managed Microsoft AD in a different VPC or account<a name="shared-mad"></a>

 You can join your Amazon FSx file system to an AWS Managed Microsoft AD directory that's in a different VPC within the same account by using VPC peering\.
 You can also join your file system to an AWS Managed Microsoft AD directory that's in a different AWS account by using directory sharing\.